Heavy security, roads closed after Delhi farmer riots - RFI

 New Delhi (AFP)

-Indian police imposed heavy security and closed several main roads around New Delhi on Wednesday a day after farmers went on the rampage the capital, leaving one person dead and dozens injured.
+Indian police imposed heavy security and closed several main roads around New Delhi on Wednesday, a day after farmers went on the rampage in the capital, leaving one person dead and several hundred injured.

-The violence marked a dramatic escalation in a standoff between the government and thousands of farmers camped out on the outskirts of the city since late November.
+The violence marked a dramatic escalation in a standoff between the government and thousands of farmers who have been camped on the outskirts of Delhi since late November demanding that new agricultural reforms be scrapped.

-The farmers, mostly from northern Indian states including Punjab, want new agricultural reforms scrapped that they fear will leave them at the mercy of big corporations.
+One farmer was killed in what police said was an accident when his tractor overturned after hitting a barricade.
+At least 300 officers were injured, a police spokesman told AFP.

-One farmer was killed in what police said was an accident after his tractor overturned after hitting a barricade.
-At least 86 police were injured, an official statement said.
+One video showed police jumping down a seven-metre (20-foot) wall to escape baton-swinging protestors near the historic Red Fort landmark.

-At the historic Red Fort landmark farmers broke through police lines and put up their own emblem on the flagpole to cheers from the large crowd before being dispersed from the ramparts by security forces.
+Farmers there broke through police lines and ran their own emblem up a flagpole to cheers from the large crowd, before being dispersed from the ramparts by security forces.

 On one main road, people on rooftops threw petals on the tractor convoys.
 Elsewhere people cheered and applauded as farmers went past waving Indian flags and blowing horns.

-As night fell, the farmers retreated to the camps outside the city where they have been braving Delhi's chilly winter nights since late November.
+As night fell, the farmers retreated to the camps outside the city where they have been braving Delhi's chilly winter nights for months now.

-On Thursday morning a number of major roads were blocked by police and security forces set up barricades, leading to major traffic congestion.
+On Wednesday morning a number of major roads were blocked as police and security forces set up barricades, leading to major traffic congestion.
 Riot police were stationed near the Red Fort.

 - Blow for Modi -